 The other piece of the puzzle is the battery.
 If your battery only lasts 20 minutes (especially when loaded up with a few hundred feet of line), then your maximum distance is how far your drone can travel in 10 minutes and then return to land.
 This will also be impacted by the wind.

-I would suggest using your transmission frequency is the maximum range and then determining the battery range yourself with some experimentation.
+I suggest using your transmission frequency as the maximum range and then determining the battery range yourself with some experimentation.